-Before the vasectomy, you will not need any sedatives.
+Before the vasectomy you will not need any sedatives, but it is an option if you would prefer.
+We will offer to arrange a prescription for an oral sedative ahead of time because we have found some patients feel more relaxed.
+If you choose this option, you will need someone to accompany you and drive you to and from the clinic.
 No-Scalpel No-Needle Vasectomy is virtually painless.
-Afterwards you will likely be sore for a couple of days and should take a mild painkiller.
+Afterwards you will likely be sore for a couple of days and should take a mild analgesic.
 The discomfort is less with the no-scalpel technique because there is minimal injury to the tissues.

 How soon after my vasectomy can I go back to work?

-You should not do any heavy physical labour for seven days after your vasectomy.
-If your job does not involve this kind of work, you can go back sooner.
-Many men have their vasectomy on Friday, so they can take it easy over the weekend and go back to work on Monday.
+You should not do any heavy physical labor for seven days after your vasectomy.
+If your job does not involve this kind of work, you can go back to work sooner.

 Will the vasectomy change me sexually?